Where We Work

 Between this message and the fact that my correspondent never included links in his emails (a common method scammers use to infect your computer or steal your information once you’ve clicked), I had my answer.
 The scam is about money.

 As we celebrate World AIDS Day this year, the World Health Organization urges us to close the gap between those who have access to HIV care and those who don’t.
 Only 13.6 million of the 35 million people living with HIV today have access to antiretroviral therapy.
 The gap is wide.

 My correspondence with a tech-savvy quack made it clearer than ever to me why we must reach those who need—but don’t yet have access to—adequate HIV care or information.
 Not only is their health in danger, but they’re also vulnerable to being swindled as they search for hope and companionship, often by health workers who aren’t really health workers.

 I still hear from Dr. William regularly.
 He tells me has grown bored and worried now that he never hears from me.
 And his oracle is very angry, he says, as it never hears from me, either.

-Well, Dr. William and your oracle, I’m pretty unhappy with you, too.
+Well, Dr. William, I’m pretty unhappy with you and your oracle, too.

 Get the latest updates from the blog and eNews